carpentries/instructor-training/_episodes/01-welcome.md

 ## Code of Conduct

-To make clear what is expected, everyone participating in Software Carpentry and Software Carpentry activities is required to conform to the following Code of Conduct.
-This code of conduct applies to all spaces managed by Software Carpentry and Data Carpentry including, but not limited to workshops, email lists, online forums and on GitHub.
+To make clear what is expected, everyone participating in Software Carpentry and Software Carpentry activities is required to conform to our Code of Conduct.
+This Code of Conduct applies to all spaces managed by Software Carpentry and Data Carpentry including, but not limited to workshops, email lists, online forums and on GitHub.
 Please review [the Code of Conduct](https://software-carpentry.org/conduct/) so you are familiar with it.